duniter/duniter/doc/Registry.md

 `Amendment`      | Identify current amendment this node is based upon, thus on which members & voters changes are based.
 `Issuer`         | Full PGP key fingerprint issuing this message.
 `Date`           | Creation date of this message.
 Timestamp.
 This date may be different from signature's date.
-`Algorithm`      | Algorithm used for membership acceptation.
+`Algorithm`      | Algorithm used for computing community changes.
 May be either `AnyKey` or `1Sig`.
 `MembersJoining` | [Merkle summary](#merkle_summary) of members potentially joining `MembersLeaving` | [Merkle summary](#merkle_summary) of members potentially leaving `VotersJoining`  | [Merkle summary](#merkle_summary) of voters potentially joining `VotersLeaving`  | [Merkle summary](#merkle_summary) of voters potentially leaving

-Note that for Merkle summaries, the reasons why a Merkle summary has some leave or not *is not defined here*, but the Merkles should follow [Registry rules](#rules).
+Note that for Merkle summaries, the reasons why a Merkle summary has some leave or not *is directly linked by `Algorithm` field*.
+Indeed, `Algorithm` identifying the rules to follow for computing community changes.

 ##### Merkle summary